-Of special note, Ragland said the general public and campus community contributed expired pet medications in addition to over-the-counter and controlled drugs.
+Of special note, Ragland said the public and campus community contributed expired pet medications in addition to over-the-counter and controlled drugs.

 For anyone unable to make it to campus during the Tuesday event, you may also drop off medications at the Rutherford County Sheriff’s Department, located at 940 New Salem Highway, at any time.

-This event is part of the Drug Enforcement Agency’s overall efforts to remove excess drugs from communities where they could be abused or misused, diverted into the wrong hands or disposed of in environmentally unsafe ways.
+This event is part of the Drug Enforcement Administration’s overall efforts to remove excess drugs from communities where they could be abused or misused, diverted into the wrong hands or disposed of in environmentally unsafe ways.